 Grassroots effort is key

-Whether advocating for pet waste transformation projects or policy changes, ‘normal’ people will find power in numbers.
+Whether advocating for pet waste repurposing projects or policy changes, ‘normal’ people will find power in numbers.
 Look for like-minded associates who will see the effort as a win-win – for their and their community’s goals and values.
 Invite eco-savvy pet lovers to join a pack that will take a bite out of landfill waste.
 We can do much better at reusing the earth’s finite resources!

 Advocacy for projects